amkish/PlantDiseaseDetection/README.md

 This diverse dataset ensures robust training and testing of the model.

+## Resources:
+Due to the large file sizes, not all resources where not uploaded here.
+However, a zipped folder containing all the necessary resources, including the original dataset, trained models, and a JSON file with training history, has been uploaded to Google Drive and made public.

+Access the resources here: https://drive.google.com/drive/folders/1blTwGz02Ka5ec04UWUSpNuIZKu_F6kj3?usp=sharing

 ## Model Architecture
 The CNN architecture used in this project includes:
 - Input Layer